ComputexAI/cx-deploy/README.md

 # CX Model Deployment

-This repository provides a template for deploying an AI model for inference to our ComputeX (CX for short) Kuberentes backed Infrastructure.
-The template is designed to be easily customizable for your specific use case, requiring you to only modify a few sections of the code to insert your model and inference logic.
+This repository provides a template to deploy AI models to our ComputeX (CX) Kubernetes backed Infrastructure.
+This template is designed to be easily customizable for any specific use case, requiring you to only modify a few sections of code to insert your model and inference logic.

 ## Prerequisites